Stećak: Notable stećci

 Stećci are commonly concentrated in groups: in cemeteries of individual families with few specimens, in cemeteries of whole families with approximately 30 up to 50 specimens, big necropolises of rural districts occasionally with several hundred specimens.
-Examples of family necropolises are Grčka Glavica of the Sanković noble family in the Biskup hamlet in Glavatičevo near Konjic, of the Miloradović-Stjepanović noble family (Hrabreni) in Radimlja near Stolac, of the Pavlović noble family near Sarajevo, and Zgošća Stećak and Zgošća Column of an unknown family (probably Kotromanić but also Vukčić-Hrvatinić are prposed) at Donja Zgošća near Kakanj.
+Examples of family necropolises are Grčka Glavica of the Sanković noble family in the Biskup hamlet in Glavatičevo near Konjic, of the Miloradović-Stjepanović noble family (Hrabreni) in Radimlja near Stolac, of the Pavlović noble family near Sarajevo, and Zgošća Stećak and Zgošća Column of an unknown family (probably Kotromanić but also Vukčić-Hrvatinić are proposed) at Donja Zgošća near Kakanj.
 Today many stećci are also displayed in the yard of the National Museum of Bosnia and Herzegovina in Sarajevo.
 The medieval Mramorje necropolis in Serbia is part of the Monument of Culture of Exceptional Importance and contains a large number of stećak tombs.
 Some other notable or studied individual stećci: